FRR-MAD/frr-mad/README.md

 ## Usage

 This Project is split into two parts:
-- frr-tui: The frontend of our application.
+- **frr-tui**: The frontend of our application.
 It's not really necessary but makes it a lot easier to check the sanity of the application.
 It should also help significantly with less experienced network engineers to work with this ospf.
-- frr-analyzer: The analysis system that consits of aggregation, analysis and exporting information.
+- **frr-analyzer**: The analysis system that consits of aggregation, analysis and exporting information.
 It spawns a socket, which the frr-tui unit uses to fetch all necessary data.
+- **frr-mad-exporter**: Exports collected routing data and triggers alerts when anomalies are detected, enabling monitoring and quick issue response.

-### frr-analytics
+### frr-analyzer
 Install the applications where you want or create your custom start scripts.
 To start the analyzer simply execute:
 ```sh
 /path/to/frr-analyzer start